RealDoigt/General-Purpose-Shell/doc/spec.md

 ### String

 A string literal is defined as any character sequence enclosed within a pair of single quotes (`'`) which isn't an unescaped single quote.
-See escape sequences later.

 Examples of valid string literals:
 `'a'`
 `'GPS'`
 `'hguhdsjfgajthruaghuasghkflsvhkjabiertgfiydfgbdshafvbdhklasfgbryaf'`
 `'\'hello\''`

+##### Escape sequences

+Escape sequences are special character sequences which start with the character `\`

 ## Constants